 When planning what to take with you, the first rule is to take the minimum amount of clothes possible.
 You will accumulate things while abroad, and there may not be a lot of storage space in your room for your clothing.
 When in doubt - leave it at home!
 Be practical and focus on the essentials of a wardrobe.
+In general, Spaniards dress well (especially in the evening), even for casual occasions.
 Choose clothes that can be mixed and matched and layered to serve different seasons and temperatures.
-Remember: In Argentina, the seasons are the reserve of those here: it is cold in the months of June, July and August and hot in the months of December, January, and February.
-Being on the Equator, it stays warm in Ecuador all year long.
-Houses may not as warmly heated in cold weather as in the U.S. and you will be glad you brought warm clothing to layer.
-Dark, conservative colors can be worn longer without laundering.
+It is cold in the winter and hot in the summer in Spain.
+Houses are not as warmly heated in cold weather as in the U.S. and you will be glad you brought warm clothing to layer.
+Dark, conservative colors can be worn longer without laundering and will help to make you appear less conspicuously American.